pineapple123777/Luxaura.js/README.md

 $ npm run build
 ````

-If your computer (or whatever you used to build Vanillify) is setup to serve pages, just upload the build to your public folder and you're done!
+If your computer is setup to serve pages, just upload the build (located in the `site` folder) to your public folder and you're done!

 **If not:**

 ````shell
 $ npm run serve
 ````
-Your Vanillify site is available at http://localhost:5000.
+Your Luxaura.js site is available at http://localhost:5000.